-Ethos is the property that determines our moral conduct.

 35. There can be no doubt that without sound judgement, our thoughts are merely futile and obacerated.

-36. This futility creates the uncertainty that disrupts our reactionary actions.
+36. This futility creates the uncertainty that disrupts our reactionary actions of justice if provoked.

-37. The cogent argument for ethos is sound judgement.
+37. The cogent argument for ethos is sound judgement and resolution evinced by justice, through the aspect of logic.

-38. Sceptics can conclude that it is more of a psychological aspect than philosophical.
+38. Sceptics can conclude that it is more of a lawful argumentation than philosophical, but philosophy discusses the essence or substance of justice.

-39. We can debate the premise for each belief in our prolepsis, but there must exist a pattern for it.
+39. We can debate the premise for each belief and contingency in our prolepsis, but there must exist a pattern for it.

 40. The wonder of the Oracle is the universal knowledge and wisdom it offers to the reader and of the interpretation of philosophy.

-42. A practice that had evolved, into the basic principles of democracy.
+42. A practice that had evolved, into the basic principles of democracy and allowed persons to become polyhistors and administrators of laws.

-43. As we reach the pinnacle of knowledge, we also reach the optimal stage of our mind.
+43. As we reach the pinnacle of knowledge, we also reach the optimal stage of our mind and its amplitude, when we devise our laws of justice.

-44. Judgement is the imperative course to our decision making.
+44. Justice is the imperative course to our decision making in every capacity predicted in the lawful and natural sense.

-45. No one is immune from the thorough process that develops afterwards.
+45. No one is immune from the thorough process of justice that develops afterwards and becomes more pellucid with duration.

-46. If we can surmise the feasibility of its original meaning, then we can easily determine the path of sound judgement.
+46. If we can surmise the feasibility of its original meaning, then we can easily determine the path of sound judgement that is necessary to appeal to the fundamentals of justice.

-48. Thus, if our mind cannot process the difference, between logical and illogical, then there would be no certainty or evidence of its involvement.
+48. Thus, if our mind cannot process the difference, between logical and illogical, then there would be no certainty or evidence of its involvement in that justifiable process.

-49. Humanity would be worse off with its inusitation, if it had no moral guidance, as one of our consuetudes.
+49. Humanity would be worse off with its inusitation, if it had no moral guidance to follow, as one of its practical consuetudes.

-50. We are intuitively aware of the presence of logos in our lives and how it effects ethos.
+50. We are intuitively aware of the presence of logos in our lives and how it effects the facility of ethos.

 51. There are so many thoughts and actions that are attributed to philosophy and a metempirical nature.

-52. And so much of our thoughts and actions correspond with judgement.
+52. And so much of our thoughts and actions in justice correspond, with proactive judgement and not underestimation.

-53. Honesty or the universal truth is the commencement of that evolution.
+53. Honesty within the universal truth is the commencement of that fascinating evolution that progresses into judgement.

-54. To error is not inconclusive to the sole criterion of ethos.
-It is to error and be ignorant of its significance.
+54. To error is not inconclusive to the sole criterion of the belief of ethos.
+It is to error and be ignorant of its importance.

-55. A significance that could be agreed is of a noticeable recognition.
+55. A considerable significance that could be agreed is of a noticeable recognition and acceptation, in respect to the method of its usage.

-56. This unique recognition can be established, within the concept of philosophy.
+56. This unique recognition can be established, within the ascribed concept of philosophy that the ancient philosophers of Greece aspired to teach, with their knowledge and wisdom.

-57. Judgement is an element of ethos that characterises the format of which we acknowledge as percipience.
+57. Justice is a clear element of ethos that characterises the format of which we acknowledge, as a form of percipience.

-58. What we learn from it depends, on the observation we impose afterwards.
+58. What we learn from it depends, on the perceptible observation we impose afterwards, when applying our justice.

-59. Each component of this philosophy is intended to resolve the intricacies of human interaction.
+59. Each component of this philosophy is intended to resolve the intricacies of human interaction and its correlation to our mind, body and soul.

-60. Judgement is the realistic combination of our thoughts and actions that are expressed, in our attitude.
+60. Justice is the realistic combination of our thoughts and actions that are expressed, in our attitude and decisions.

-61. Our sentience along with percipience and sapience assist in our judgement.
+61. Our sentience along with percipience and sapience assist in our judgement and logical refutations necessary to deal, with the intricacies of justice.

-62. There are rare occasions, when our thoughts can gorgonise us and becloud our mind, in an ineluctable manner.
+62. There are rare occasions, when our thoughts can gorgonise us and becloud our mind, in an ineluctable manner of concision and protervity.

-63. A staid mien gives the sole impression that our perspicacious mind is of an improvidence and diffidility.
+63. A staid mien gives the sole impression that our perspicacious mind is of an improvidence in nature.

-64. The mind is prone to subtle adversity and decision-making.
+64. The mind is prone to subtle adversity and decision-making, in a prepense action and manner that is required, for any implementation of justice.

-65. Whether we acknowledge judgement to be understood, as part of our active acumen is not an inaccurate presupposition.
+65. We can acknowledge justice to be understood, as part of our system of laws that are ascertained by our active acumen is not an inaccurate presupposition.

 67. Within the putative concept of this elaborated philosophy, there is an expatiation of the truth that is explainable.